UCIDataScienceInitiative/Climate_Hackathon/README.md

 Welcome to the UCI Data Science Initiative Climate Science Hackathon!
-The following contains the schedule and rules for the weekend along with basic descriptions of the data sets available for you to analyze.
-For more details on the data, please see the subdirectories.
+The following contains the rules and schedule for the weekend along with descriptions of the data sets available for you to analyze.

 # Rules